Bunkai9448/NHL-07_public/Update-Patches/Readme.md

 ## FAQs

-- Sometimes the patcher (xDeltaUI) takes a a while, even saying "program not responding".
+- The patcher (xDeltaUI) takes a while, even says "program not responding".
 Give it an extra time and if it still doesn't finish, try again. it eventually works.
+(This is due to the patch sizes).